SHASHANKTM7/Similarity_Search/README.md

 - Initialized the faiss index and stored the embeddings in it.
 - Provided Query was converted to embeddings
-- Query Embeddings was passed to the faiss index to search for related Document Embedding -Got Distances And Indices as Output
+- Query Embeddings was passed to the faiss index to search for related Document Embedding
--Mapped and obtained the related Document ID and Document
+- Got Distances And Indices as Output
--
+- Mapped and obtained the related Document ID and Document